Stevens Students Develop Simulation Models for Optimizing Shuttle Service in Antarctica

 Navigating the South Pole

-In 2013, Stevens Institute of Technology was invited by Lockheed Martin to assist in the ‘Virtual Antarctica’ project – to develop simulations of all the operational processes and activities that occur at McMurdo station, Antarctica’s largest research center.
+In 2013, Stevens Institute of Technology was invited by Lockheed Martin to assist in the ‘Virtual Antarctica’ project – to develop simulations of all operational processes and activities that occur at McMurdo station, Antarctica’s largest research center.

-According to faculty advisor, Eirik Hole, SSE, “This project is a fantastic example of what we want the Senior Design experience to be for our Engineering Management students.
-The students have to integrate everything they have learned during their time here at Stevens and figure out how to apply it to a real world problem for a real client.
-The transformation over the two semesters from students who expect their Professor to tell them what to do and how to do it, into fledgling professionals that can take a challenge and run with it never ceases to amaze me.”
+According to faculty advisor, Eirik Hole, SSE, “The project is a fantastic example of what we want the senior design experience to be for our engineering management students.
+The students have to integrate everything they have learned during their time here at Stevens and figure out how to apply it to a real problem for a real client.
+The transformation over the two semesters from students who expect their professor to tell them what to do and how to do it, into fledgling professionals that can take a challenge and run with it never ceases to amaze me.”

-This project will be displayed at the Stevens Innovation Expo held on April 30th on the Stevens campus, an annual, one-day, campus-wide event that displays the extensive research and innovation accomplishments of faculty and students.
+The project will be displayed at the Stevens Innovation Expo held on April 30th on the Stevens campus, an annual, one-day, campus-wide event that displays the extensive research and innovation accomplishments of faculty and students.